 These results are very much at variance with the received wisdom on the effect of foreign aid on public expenditures.
 Japanese aid may be more effective because of the links with infrastructure investment.
 It may also be the case that the microlevel projects are more successfully managed through technical cooperation.
-There is some evidence for this (Khan,1997).
+Finally, it may be the case that some aid flows require matching funds (Cashel-Cordo and Craig, 1986).